Rosary: Rosary beads

 Rosary beads provide a physical method of keeping count of the number of Hail Marys said as the mysteries are contemplated.
 By not having to keep track of the count mentally, the mind is free to meditate on the mysteries.
 While most rosaries contain five groups of ten beads, called "decades", some other rosaries, particularly those used by religious orders, contain fifteen decades and since the early 20th century twenty decade rosaries have been manufactured.

 Rosaries normally take the form of a loop from which hangs a short strand holding a crucifix or cross.
 The loop contains all the decades, the beads of which may be called Hail Mary beads as they are used for reciting the Hail Mary prayer, as well as one fewer Our Father beads, used for saying the Lord's Prayer, than there are decades.
 To make them stand out to the user's touch, Our Father beads are often larger, made of a different material, or spaced further apart from the Hail Mary beads.
 The pair of decades that do not have an Our Father bead between them instead have an attachment to a shorter strand of beads.
 This shorter strand has five beads on it and may connect to the main loop by a center medal, a knot or a large bead.
 The five beads are one Our Father bead, three Hail Mary beads, another Our Father bead then and finally a cross or crucifix.
 A five-decade rosary consists of a "total" of 59 beads.
+Bishop Fulton J. Sheen designed an alternative set of rosary beads called the World Mission Rosary, with decades in different colours, green representing Africa, red representing America, white representing Europe, yellow representing Asia, and blue representing Australasia and the Pacific Islands, the whole being intended to sustain prayers for the church's missionary activities across the whole world.

 Although counting the prayers on a string of beads is customary, the prayers of the Rosary do not require beads, but can be said using any type of counting device, by counting on the fingers, or by counting mentally.